Sue Swenson, Non-Executive Chairman of the Board

-Following government service, Mr. Coleman joined Hunter Defense Technologies and served for two and half years as Vice President of Business Development.
-At Hunter he pioneered an entirely new business sector specializing in the development and delivery of expeditionary command and control infrastructure for civil first responders and the DOD.
-Validating the efficacy of this effort, he led a team that deployed and operated an Expeditionary Emergency Operations Center (E2OC) in the city of Chicago for Barack Obama’s Presidential acceptance speech on 4 November 2008.
-Though only on the ground for 18 hours, this highly mobile facility integrated an ad hoc team from 43 different federal, state, and local agencies and provided them fully interoperable voice and data communications along with integrated visual information display.
+Following retirement from government service, John joined Hunter Defense Technologies and served for two and a half years as Vice President, Business Development.
+At Hunter he pioneered an entirely new business sector specializing in the development and delivery of expeditionary command and control systems for civil first responders and the DOD.
+Validating the efficacy of this effort, he led a team that deployed and operated an Expeditionary Emergency Operations Center (E2OC) for the city of Chicago during Barack Obama’s Presidential acceptance speech on 4 November 2008.
+Though only on the ground for 18 hours, this highly mobile facility integrated an ad hoc team from 43 different federal, state, and local agencies while providing them fully interoperable voice and data communications along with an integrated, inter-agency Common Operational Picture.

-Most recently, Mr. Coleman established Joint Command and Control Consulting (JC3).
-JC3 provides consulting services focused on the development, integration, and delivery of mature and emerging technologies in support of expeditionary operations, particularly as related to command, control, and communications.
-In conjunction with its strategic partners, JC3 provides C4ISR-related systems, service, training, and support to expeditionary responders, both civil and military.
+John left Hunter shortly thereafter to establish Joint Command and Control Consulting (JC3).
+JC3 provided consulting services focused on the development, integration, and delivery of mature and emerging technologies in support of expeditionary operations, particularly as related to command, control, communications, intelligence, surveillance, and reconnaissance (C4ISR).
+In conjunction with this strategic focus, John formed a joint venture and immediately began a quest for emerging technologies with the potential to dramatically enhance the provision of fully-functional C4ISR to the lowest tactical level in security force operations, civil and military.